manziEric/phonebook/README.md

 ```

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See this section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## License